 To see how Solink pairs video with transactions on your POS, sign up for a demo today.

-Video surveillance software
+Video security software

 Security cameras are great, but if you can’t access and share needed video footage in a timely manner, then you won’t end up using the cameras much.
-Here are four loss prevention tips that can be accomplished with your loss prevention video surveillance software.
+Here are four loss prevention tips that can be accomplished with your loss prevention video security software.

-61. Cloud first video surveillance
+61. Cloud first video security

-Remote video monitoring is enabled by a cloud video surveillance solution.
+Remote video monitoring is enabled by a cloud video security solution.
 This lets you keep track of what is happening in your business from anywhere in the world.
 It also means that you can perform quick loss prevention audits on hundreds of stores at once, making in-person visits to all of your locations less necessary.

 63. Use case management software (CMS)